Boluwatife Ajibola

 I have a background in Political Science (First Class) from Obafemi Awolowo University, Nigeria, and a Masters degree in International Development and Humanitarian Emergencies from the London School of Economics, UK.

-Before moving into research and impact management, I worked as a researcher on projects funded by, for example, the defunct UK Department for International Development, US President’s Malaria Initiative for States (US PMI-S), International Council for Voluntary Agencies (ICVA) and the International Federation of Red Cross and Red Crescent Societies (IFRC).
+I previously worked as a researcher on projects funded by, for example, the UK Department for International Development (now FCDO), US President’s Malaria Initiative for States (US PMI-S), International Council for Voluntary Agencies (ICVA), French Institute for Research in Africa (IFRA) and the International Federation of Red Cross and Red Crescent Societies (IFRC).

-Before these, I had worked as a Research and Administrative Assistant at Redeemer’s University, Nigeria.
+Before these, I had worked in research support at Redeemer’s University, Nigeria.
 Additionally, subsequent to completing an Entrepreneurship Development Training – a programme funded by the Central Bank of Nigeria and implemented by the Africa Leadership Forum – I expanded by experience working as a Business and Leadership Consultant.

 Research interests